dstroot/readme/README.md

 ## Work–life balance

 I strongly believe in a healthy work–life balance.
 Let me know if you need any help to make this work.
-I don't want you working ridiculous hours, and I don't want you working at the expense of your family/health/beliefs/etc.
+If you feel you are working at the expense of your family/health/beliefs/etc. then we need to talk.

-If you are unhappy, please let me know.

 ## Performance

 I will give you feedback on how you're doing in our one-on-ones.
 If I'm worried about your performance, I will let you know.
 If you worry that I'm worried about your performance, let's discuss it.

-## Nuance and Errata
+## Nuance

 * **I am an introvert** and that means that prolonged exposure to people is exhausting for me.
 Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I become strangely quiet.
 Do not confuse my quiet with lack of engagement.

-* **If/When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance**.
-I might still be brainstorming.
-These questions can save everyone a lot of time.

 * **I've been called blunt**.
 My goal is to effectively communicate, but I feel time pressure too.
 Sometimes I deliver "the goods" without appropriate social niceties.
-I value candor, I am poor at expressing empathy, and I am not big on small talk.
+I value candor, sometimes I am poor at expressing empathy, and I am not big on small talk.
 I've always been this way.
 I probably need therapy.

-* People who gossip and/or "stir things up" are a trigger for me.
+* **People who create drama are a trigger for me**.
+Some people like to gossip and "stir things up".
+That's not how I am wired and I find it takes away team cohesiveness.
+"Attitude determines your altitude".